technology-toolbox/website/content/blog/jjameson/2009/06/18/configuring-logging-in-asp-net-applications-and-sharepoint.md

 ---
-title: "Configuring Logging in ASP.NET Applications (and SharePoint)"
+title: Configuring Logging in ASP.NET Applications (and SharePoint)
 date: 2009-06-18T20:38:00-06:00
 excerpt:
-  "This post continues on the original post for my simple, but highly effective approach to logging and the follow-up post which introduced configuring logging for console applications .
+  This post continues on the original post for my simple, but highly effective approach to logging and the follow-up post which introduced configuring logging for console applications .
-   Obviously not all solutions are simple console-based applications..."
+   Obviously not all solutions are simple console-based applications...
 aliases:
   [
     "/blog/jjameson/archive/2009/06/18/configuring-logging-in-asp-net-applications-and-sharepoint.aspx",